Distributed data analysis with Matlab

 downloading the subject’s photo.

-Before you start, get into the directory of the hpc_exercise_slurm
+Before you start, get into the directory of the hpc_exercise_slurm and run

 $ ./clean.sh